 Vitamin D can be locked up in the fat stores of obese people, who have been found to have lower levels of circulating vitamin D and are at risk of deficiency.

 Breast-Fed Infants and Children with Limited Sunlight Exposure

-Blood spot testing of Vitamin D can help your doctor:
+Blood spot testing for Vitamin D can help your doctor:

-• Identify vitamin D deficiency as a potential cause of health problems – levels below 20 ng/mL indicate deficiency, while levels below 32 ng/mL are “low”; optimal levels are 32-100 ng/mL (research is on-going to establish definitive recommendations)
+• Identify vitamin D deficiency as a potential cause of health problems – levels below 20 ng/mL indicate a deficiency, while levels below 32 ng/mL are “low”; optimal levels are 32-100 ng/mL (research is ongoing to establish definitive recommendations)

 • Recommend the right dose of vitamin D as a supplement and monitor your D levels during

 Supplementation to ensure you have adequate levels without overdosing – toxicity may be expected at levels >150 ng/mL

 • Recommend appropriate ways to safely increase sunlight exposure and modify your diet to include more vitamin D-containing foods and supplements

 How does the test carried out?